APC is leading federal advocacy on compounding issues

 We also lead coalitions of sister pharmacy-related groups and work hand-in-hand with partners like National Community Pharmacists Association and the American Pharmacists Association on a range of important issues that impact pharmacy compounding.

 Most important of all, we get stuff done.
-In 2019 alone, our federal advocacy activities included:
+This year alone, our federal advocacy activities have included:

 These are presented in no particular order.
 We will update this section, adding links as information becomes available.